 Douglas regularly defends companies and management against discrimination, harassment, and wage and hour claims, as well as employee injury and leave disputes.
 He also prosecutes cases involving non-competes and non-solicitation agreements.
 Practicing in Texas, Douglas has acquired unique experience advising and defending “nonsubscriber” employers who have opted out of the Texas Workers’ Compensation Act (TWCA) on issues involving both negligence and employee injury benefit plans governed by the Employee Retirement Income Security Act (ERISA).
-As more companies elect to manage those claims independently, Douglas provides experienced representation guiding employers in this specialized area.
+When companies elect to manage those claims independently, Douglas provides experienced representation guiding employers in this specialized area.

 Away from the Office